adamevs90/rpc-armor/README.md

 ```

-A wallet written in JavaScript for Armor Network.
+A RPC wallet written in JavaScript for Armor Network.

 # Usage